ianlibasora/Cshell/manual/manual.md

 ## Signal Handling

 ### Overview
-When a user raises a keyboard interrupt `(SIGINT)` with `ctrl+c` in myshell, the `SIGINT` is handled by myshell’s custom signal handler.
+When a user raises a keyboard interrupt `(SIGINT)` with `ctrl+c` in cshell, the `SIGINT` is handled by cshell’s custom signal handler.
 Within operating systems, signals are messages within the operating system which are passed between processes notifying some event occurring.
 Specifically with keyboard interrupts, it instructs the operating system to stop a specific process running.
-In myshell, keyboard interrupts can be used to stop a running foreground process.
+In cshell, keyboard interrupts can be used to stop a running foreground process.
 When a signal interrupt is raised with a running foreground process, the process is stopped, and the user is returned to the shell prompt.
 Keyboard interrupts do not affect processes running in the background.
-When a command line interpreter like `python3` is invoked in myshell, keyboard interrupts are passed into the called interpreter.
+When a command line interpreter like `python3` is invoked in cshell, keyboard interrupts are passed into the called interpreter.

 For details regarding processes, refer to *Processes*

 ### Implementation
-Myshell utilises code obtained from [7].
+Cshell utilises code obtained from [7].
 For details, refer to *References.*

 ## References